Pensions Last Fact-Checked: 28 April 2026 · 10 min read

 Self-directed PRSA

-Davy is one of Ireland's most established stockbrokers and offers a well-regarded self-directed PRSA (the "Select PRSA").
-You get access to a broad range of ETFs traded on European exchanges, plus individual stocks and bonds.
-Annual management charge: 0.75% AMC on the portfolio value.
+Davy (founded 1926) is Ireland's most established stockbroker and offers a well-regarded self-directed PRSA (the "Select PRSA").
+You get access to a broad range of UCITS ETFs traded on European exchanges, plus individual stocks and bonds.
+Annual Management Charge (AMC): 0.75% on portfolio value.
 Minimum contribution: €500 lump sum or €100/month.

-Best overall — established provider, broad ETF selection, Irish-domiciled and CBI regulated.
+Best overall — established provider, broad ETF selection, regulated by the Central Bank of Ireland (CBI).

 Goodbody Wealth